 There are two airports connecting the city of Rome.
 One is Fiumicino – Leonardo Da Vinci International Airport, and the other is Ciampino which only services flights that are inter-European.

 From Fiumicino, you can take the Leonardo Express to Termini Station or a regional train that takes you to various local train stations in the city, depending on your accommodations.

 You also have the option of taking a taxi from the airport but be prepared to be set back about 50 euros.
 You can also book a private transfer here.

 From Ciampino airport, your options are either the Terravision bus or a taxi which will set you back about 30 euros.

 Throughout your stay in Rome, you can’t miss wandering the city on foot.
-In my opinion it is the best way to see the city, especially once the sun goes down.
+In my opinion, it is the best way to see Rome, especially once the sun goes down.

 The main historical center of the city is very walkable, but if you would like to venture to different neighborhoods outside of the center, the Roman bus and metro systems are terrific and well connected even throughout the night.

 In my opinion, the best way to start your trip to Rome is to begin in the historical center and then branch out to different neighborhoods and maybe even take a day trip or two depending on how much time you have.
 Whether you have 4 days in Rome or more, this itinerary can easily be individualized to cater to your needs.